-The right approach to consulting with and providing information to your employees can improve employee motivation and performance.
+The right approach to communicating with and providing information to your employees can improve employee motivation and performance.
 Employee consultation can also give management useful insights and ideas.

 You should develop an information and consultation policy that helps your business communicate effectively with employees.
 As a minimum, you must ensure that your information and consultation meets the minimum legal requirement.